 - Elevate inexpensive, readily available construction materials through design.

-3) design a simple system that can be easily implemented by general trades.
+- Design a simple system that can be easily implemented by general trades.

 The Final Design

-We transformed what would have been a drab metal shed, typically found on industrial farms, into an intimate, inviting place by subtly transforming the space with our lighting and plant-based installation.
+The designers transformed what would have been a drab metal shed, typically found on industrial farms, into an intimate, inviting place by subtly transforming the space with our lighting and plant-based installation.